 Pro: Outsource Troubleshooting

 If you take on the responsibility of creating the software, then you also take on the responsibility of fixing it in the event that something goes wrong.
-However, a good contract management solution that is purchased from an outside source should provide ongoing technical support and troubleshooting.
+However, good CLM software that is purchased from an outside source should provide ongoing technical support and troubleshooting.

 Con: Relying on External Support